 Grapes, raisins and sultanas – potentially toxic to dogs, and can cause an upset stomach, kidney problems, and even kidney failure in some dogs

 This Thanksgiving, in-between all the feasting and laughter, why not give yourself another reason to be grateful?
-YuMOVE, the UK’s #1 veterinary joint supplement,1 already helps more than 2 million dogs per year2 For the past 15 years, YuMOVE has been providing a dog joint supplement of the highest quality that is scientifically proven to work in just six weeks.³ There’s also a 60-Day Money-Back Guarantee,4 if you aren’t satisfied.
+YuMOVE, the UK’s #1 vet-recommended joint supplement brand* already supports more than 2 million dogs per year.* For the past 15 years, YuMOVE has been providing a high-quality joint supplement that is scientifically proven to work in just six weeks.* There’s also a 6-Week Money Back Guarantee,* if you aren’t satisfied.